Top Tips To Squeeze Every Mile From A Gallon

 Maintain Load Limits

-The additional load on the vehicle generates more inertia and higher rolling resistance, both leading to higher fuel consumption.
+The additional load on the vehicle generates more inertia and higher rolling resistance, leading to higher fuel consumption.
 The MPG is even higher with frequent stops and goes as the load is accelerated and decelerated frequently at the cost of additional fuel.
 An extra load of about 110 lbs increases fuel consumption by 1-2%.
 Drivers should remove heavy items like unnecessary equipment, roof racks, and cargo boxes to optimize fuel efficiency.

 Ensure Optimal Tire Pressure